lubnc4261/House-Keeper/README.md

 `/unlock` | unlock the channel back again | `/unlock "now another try"` | `/nick` | nicks the user | `/nick test#111 noob` |
 `/prefix` | change prefix if forgotten | `/prefix <new_prefi>` | **not working**

-So thats currently it i hope i could help you, as already said, if you got questions you can get in touch with me on discord